-- seasonality-driven or other variations in the demand for our services and products; - our ability to attract visitors to our websites and convert those visitors into customers; - our ability to retain customers and encourage repeat purchases; - business and consumer preferences for our products and services; - shifts in product mix toward lower gross margin products;

-- investment decisions by management made in relation to our performance against targeted earnings per share levels; - our ability to manage our production and fulfillment operations; - currency fluctuations, which affect not only our revenues but also our costs; - costs to produce our products and to provide our services; - our pricing and marketing strategies and those of our competitors; - improvements to the quality, cost and convenience of desktop printing; - costs of expanding or enhancing our technology or websites; - compensation expense and charges related to our awarding of share-based compensation; - costs and charges resulting from litigation; and - a significant increase in credits, beyond our estimated allowances, for customers who are not satisfied with our products.
+- seasonality-driven or other variations in the demand for our services and products; - currency fluctuations, which affect our revenues and our costs; - our ability to attract visitors to our websites and convert those visitors into customers; - our ability to retain customers and encourage repeat purchases; - business and consumer preferences for our products and services; - shifts in product mix toward lower gross margin products; - investment decisions by management made in relation to our performance against targeted earnings per share levels; - our ability to manage our production and fulfillment operations; - costs to produce our products and to provide our services; - our pricing and marketing strategies and those of our competitors; - improvements to the quality, cost and convenience of desktop printing; - costs of expanding or enhancing our technology or websites; - compensation expense and charges related to our awarding of share-based compensation; and - costs and charges resulting from litigation.

-In addition, management investment decisions may lead to fluctuations in our quarterly financial results.
 We base our operating expense budgets in part on expected revenue trends.
 A portion of our expenses, such as office leases and personnel costs, are relatively fixed.
 We may be unable to adjust spending quickly enough to offset any revenue shortfall.
 Accordingly, any shortfall in revenue may cause significant variation in operating results in any quarter.
 Based on the factors cited above, among others, we believe that quarter-to-quarter comparisons of our operating results may not be a good indication of our future performance.
 It is possible that in one or more future quarters, our operating results may be below the expectations of public market analysts and investors.
 In that event, the price of our ordinary shares will likely fall.